You want your talent to thrive.

 #5: Delegate Responsibilities

-Like Victoria, one of the HR Directors also lets managers decide what’s best for their teams:
+Like Victoria, one of the HR Directors at the breakfast also lets managers decide what’s best for their teams:

 “(With respect to working from home), we cascade this responsibility to line managers.”